Seiger/sTask/docs/pages/getting-started.md

 ### 3. Process Pending Tasks

-Tasks are automatically processed by the worker command (`php artisan stask:worker`), but you can also process them programmatically:
+Tasks are automatically processed by the scheduled worker command, but you can also process them programmatically:

 ```php
 // Process all pending tasks